InformaticsMatters/fragmentor/README.md

 -   A specific standardisation module will need to be written to be able to read the additional columns.
 The standardisation python scripts are located in frag/standardise/scripts/(vendor).
-They are all written in similar formats.
-The additional columns are passed through to new table separated fields in the staging file standardised-compounds.tab.
+They are all written in similar formats with the same input parameters as these are used in the ansible playbook.
+-   Any additional columns added are passed through to new table separated fields in the staging file standardised-compounds.tab.
 -   Note also, that adding a new python module requires the git repo to be tagged so that the nextflow processes can find the repository and download